 OAObject

-is the base class for your Object Graph's data objects.
-It's the Domain Object that defines both the structure and behavior of business data.
-It represents real-world entities and processes, and is the foundation for automation.
-It automatically handles
+is the base class for your object graph's data objects.
+It defines both the structure and behavior of business data and represents real-world entities and processes.
+It automatically handles relationships, change tracking, observability, queries,

-relationships, change tracking, observability, queries, security, sync, REST, APIs, serialization, validation, hooks, lazy loading, and more.
+security, sync, REST, APIs, serialization, validation, hooks, lazy loading, and more.

 Hub<OAObject>